It’s time for a new category here on Breakfast Second: Dwarven Do’s and Don’t’s.

-So if you wanted to celebrate Durin’s Day this year, now you know when it is!
+So if you wanted to celebrate Durin’s Day, now you know just how to calculate it!

 While there is no record of how the Dwarves celebrated, we suspect it would have been a quiet and sacred type of celebration.
 Durin’s Day was named after the first Dwarf in the Line of Durin and the Durins held their ancestor in very high regard.
 We believe a celebration of Durin’s Day would include simple festivities such as a bonfire, star-gazing, and a hearty meal; a time of simple pleasures spent with family.

 (Sources- The Dwarrow Scholar’s articles: “Is Durin’s Day upon Us?” and “Dwarven Astronomy“; Ask Middle Earth’s post about Durin’s Day; Karen Wynn Fonstad’s book, The Atlas of Middle-Earth)